zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

 > Since 1.19.0

 ASB transport provider can automatically create the required ASB queue/topic/subscription/rule that have been declared as part of the SMB configuration.
-The provisioning happens as soon as the SMB instance is created and prior any consumers start processing messages.
-The creation happens only when a particular topic/queue/subscription/rule does not exist.
-If it exist the SMB will not alter it.
+The provisioning happens as soon as the SMB instance is created and prior to consumers starting to process messages.
+The creation happens only when a particular topic/queue/subscription/rule does not exist, and will not be modified if it already exists.

+SMB supports both [SQL](https://learn.microsoft.com/en-us/azure/service-bus-messaging/topic-filters#sql-filters) and [Correlation](https://learn.microsoft.com/en-us/azure/service-bus-messaging/topic-filters#correlation-filters) filters through the `SubscriptionSqlFilter` and `SubscriptionCorrelationFilter` consumer builders.

 > In order for the ASB provisioning to work, the Azure Service Bus connection string has to use a key with the `Manage` scope permission.